Do you have hand pain and fibromyalgia? Pain in the extremities is common in

 Of course you might have both fibro and arthritis type of pain.
-The hand pain might be coming from another condition as well, but in the interest of hand pain and fibromyalgia and the many questions that arise, we will focus on hand pain caused by fibromyalgia.
+The hand pain might be coming from another condition, but in the interest of hand pain and fibromyalgia and the many questions that arise, we will focus on hand pain caused by fibromyalgia.

 Fibro related hand pain can occur when using or not using the hands.
 Pain can occur when simply reaching for and picking up an object.
 Even a light object.
 Because the muscles in our hands are different from that of our legs or arms, the pain may likely feel like it is more in the bones of the fingers rather than the muscles and tendons of the joints.
 This light touch sensation can also stem from allodynia.
 Change in blood flow to the hands or nerve pain can also be exacerbating factors.

 Fairly often, what you feel initially is more of a “sensation” rather than immediate pain.
 You may then have a radiating type of pain, and again this can travel along the nerves, tendons, ligaments and surrounding joints.
 This can cause a weakness in the hands, traveling up to the wrist, forearm and shoulder, depending on any trigger points involved.

 Often times, the pain actually starts in the upper arm or shoulder, and later radiates down to the hands.
 The underside of your forearm may feel sore and even ‘swollen”.
 This can exacerbate any co-condition such as carpal tunnel syndrome.

 Trigger points may be latent or active.
 When they are active and radiating is when you feel those odd sensations and radiating type of pains along the entire arm, bicep area and then into the forearm and hands.
 Again, we need to avoid too much repetitive motion when these areas are sore and feeling bruised.
 Light massage or myofascial release on the entire upper body can be helpful.

 As noted, repetitive use can increase fibromyalgia hand pain.
 Daily activities